Circular folds: Structure

 The entire small intestine has circular folds of mucous membrane.
 The majority extend transversely around the cylinder of the small intestine, for about one-half or two-thirds of its circumference.
 Some form complete circles.
 Others have a spiral direction.
 The latter usually extend a little more than once around the bowel, but occasionally two or three times.

-The larger folds are about 1 cm. in depth at their broadest part; but the greater number are smaller.
-The larger and smaller folds alternate with each other.
-These can increase the surface area of the small intestine threefold.
-These larger folds are called plica circularis.
+While the larger folds are about 1 cm in depth at their broadest part, most folds are smaller.
+There tends to be an alternating pattern between larger and smaller folds.

 Distribution

 They are not found at the commencement of the duodenum, but begin to appear about 2.5 or 5 cm beyond the pylorus.

 In the lower part of the descending portion, below the point where the bile and pancreatic ducts enter the small intestine, they are very large and closely approximated.

-In the horizontal and ascending portions of the duodenum and upper half of the jejunum they are large and numerous.
+In the horizontal and ascending portions of the duodenum and upper half of the jejunum, they are large and numerous.
 From this point, down to the middle of the ileum, they diminish considerably in size.

-In the lower part of the ileum they almost entirely disappear; hence the comparative thinness of this portion of the intestine, as compared with the duodenum and jejunum.
+In the lower part of the ileum, they almost entirely disappear; hence the comparative thinness of this portion of the intestine, as compared with the duodenum and jejunum.